 - The service is automatic if criteria/terms & conditions* are met

-Overdraft Allowance comes with the following personal checking accounts: eChecking, Basic Checking, BaZing Checking ($700 limit).
+Overdraft Allowance comes with the following personal checking accounts: eChecking, Basic Checking, BaZing Checking, Premier Checking and Relationship Checking ($700 limit).

 - Write a check

-- Make a POS (point of sale) transaction or purchase.
+- Make a POS (point of sale) transaction or purchase (for customer's who have opted in**)

 Under the Bank SNB Overdraft Allowance program, and subject to the limitations in this section, Bank SNB may approve and pay overdrafts up to an outstanding limit of $700 for all personal checking account types.
 You agree that approving overdrafts is a discretionary courtesy, and not a right or an ongoing obligation.
 Bank SNB extends this courtesy provided your account has been open for more than 30 days and is in good standing, which includes at least making regular deposits consistent with your past practices, the account having a positive available balance at least one day during a statement cycle, your not being in default on any loan or obligation to Bank SNB, and the account not being subject to any legal or administrative order or levy.